Coherence of statistics 2023 to 2024

 We have also:

-• reviewed priorities for coherence in health and explored how to progress these — this included reviewing the structure of the current theme groups and seeking feedback on proposals to improve how the theme groups work
+• reviewed priorities for coherence in health and explored how to progress these — this includes setting up two new UKHSSG theme groups (NHS Experience and NHS Workforce) and reviewing the structure of the current theme groups and seeking feedback on proposals to improve how the theme groups work

 • continued working with the UKHSSG theme groups to scope out opportunities to develop UK-wide coherence within their themes as well as to communicate plans and progress